mfcodingbc/budget-tracker/README.md

 # Budget Tracker - Offline Feature Update

-Creating offline capabilities for an existing budget tracker application.
+Creating offline capabilities for an existing budget tracker application by transforming it into a Progressive Web Application (PWA).

 ## Description